instadeepai/nucleotide-transformer/README.md

 <img src="imgs/nt_results_rebuttal_2.png" alt= "Performance on downstream tasks" width="800" height="800">

-*Fig. 1: The Nucleotide Transformer model matches or outperforms 15 out of 18 downstream tasks using fine-tuning.
+*Fig. 1: The Nucleotide Transformer model accurately predicts diverse genomics tasks after fine- tuning.
 We show the performance results across downstream tasks for fine-tuned transformer models.
-Error bars represent 2 SDs derived from 10-fold cross-validation.
-The performance metrics for the state-of-the-art (SOTA) models are shown as horizontal dotted lines.*
+Error bars represent 2 SDs derived from 10-fold cross-validation.*

 Overall, our work provides novel insights related to the training and application of language foundational models to genomics with ample opportunities of their applications in the field.